exercism/php/exercises/practice/luhn/.docs/instructions.md

 Validating a Number
 ------

-Strings of length 1 or less are not valid.
-Spaces are allowed in the input, but they should be stripped before checking.
-All other non-digit characters are disallowed.
+- Strings of length 1 or less are not valid.
+- Spaces are allowed in the input, but they should be stripped before checking.
+- All other non-digit characters are NOT allowed and should be rejected without checking.

 ## Example 1: valid credit card number